 When you are ready to eat it, remove it from the refrigerator and discard the plastic wrap.

-Bake in a hot oven for 10 minutes and serve.
+Bake in a hot oven for 10 to 15 minutes and serve.

-Why not pin this recipe for leek and Brussels sprouts bake to one of your Pinterest boards so you can make it later.
+Why not pin this recipe for leek and brussels sprouts bake to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 Creamy leek and brussels sprouts bake